Utility of a hybrid approach to the hadronic vacuum polarisation contribution to the muon anomalous magnetic moment: Analysis and Results

 The correlator $G(t)$ is readily calculated directly using lattice QCD for $t$ values less than 2--3\,fm.
 Beyond that point, however, statistical errors tend to overwhelm the Monte Carlo in current analyses.
 The correlator can also be calculated from experimental data for $e^+e^-$ annihilation into hadrons using\,\cite{Bernecker:2011gh}

 where $E=\sqrt{s}$ is the center-of-momentum energy and $\Ree$ is the hadronic cross section divided by the leading order cross section for $e^+e^-\to\mu^+\mu^-$.
 This suggests a hybrid approach where $G(t)$ is calculated using lattice QCD for small~$t$ values and $\Ree$ data for large~$t$s~\cite{RBC:2018dos}.
+Of course, this approach assumes there is no new physics beyond the SM in $\Ree$ (see Section~\ref{sec:conclusions}).

 To implement this strategy, we divide $a_\mu^\LOHVP$ into two parts,

 using a window function

 which is a step function with a rounded edge of width $\Delta t$: